Sampson and the Dreadful Serpent of Golant

 ‘The serpent’ one of them gasps, ‘It’s back!’

 ‘Quick!’
-Samson cries, ‘Inside, come inside!
+Sampson cries, ‘Inside, come inside!
 All of you hurry’.
 He rushes out to help them, picking up children and swiftly placing them inside the enclosure defences, returning to help more people.

 Once certain they are all inside his enclosure, he closes the gate.
 ‘Stay behind me, whatever you do,’ he instructs.
 They crouch, huddled together shivering.

-Samson steps forward.
+Sampson steps forward.
 One of the women grabs his habit.
-‘You can’t go Samson.
+‘You can’t go Sampson.
 It will kill you.
 It’s really angry and mad today.’
 He gently removes her hand and looks her in the eye.
 ‘All shall be well,’ he reassures her calmly.